 The cash flow can be saved and reinvested into more deals.

 Some properties can be turned into the proverbial golden goose.
-You keep earning rental month after month to build your pile of cash.
+You keep earning rent month after month to build your pile of cash.

 After a few years, the rental would have paid off your initial investment.

 LESSONS TO LEARN FROM THE 2007 – 2009 RECESSION

-The credit crisis resulting from the bursting of the housing bubble is an important cause of the 2007–2009 recession and trauma.
+The credit crisis resulting from the housing bubble bursting is an important cause of the 2007–2009 recession and trauma.